0151 239 1000

 If you would like any further information regarding family law, please complete our short enquiry form below;

-Our domestic violence solicitors can provide you with the advice you need, whether you just want an initial appointment at a fixed fee to discuss your options or whether you need to make an urgent court application for an injunction (a non-molestation order to protect you and/or your children from harm), or an occupation order to ensure your ex-partner does not return to live in your home or does not approach it.
+Our specialist legal team can advise you, whether you want an initial appointment at a fixed fee to discuss your options, if you need to make an urgent court application for an injunction (a non-molestation order to protect you and/or your children from harm), or if you need an occupation order to ensure your ex-partner does not return to live in your home or does not approach it.

 Anyone can be a victim of violence, regardless of their age or gender.
-Domestic violence applies to any situation where one or more people harm someone that they have a relationship with.
+Domestic violence is a term which describes any situation where one or more people harm someone that they have a relationship with.
 Domestic violence does not necessarily take place exclusively within the home of the victim or the perpetrator.
 Elderly people and young children can be particularly vulnerable to domestic violence and they may not be able to defend themselves from their attacker.
 The specialist domestic violence solicitors at Canter Levin & Berg Solicitors are trained to deal with delicate issues surrounding domestic violence cases in a sensitive and professional manner.

 In any situation where you are suffering from domestic violence or you know or suspect a family member, friend or relative is suffering from domestic violence then it is important that you seek advice from a professional domestic violence solicitor.
 Our domestic violence team has helped many people who have been in situations where they have suffered some form of abuse to get the legal protection they need.
 For a confidential discussion with one of our domestic violence solicitors to find out how we can help you, call Canter Levin & Berg Solicitors today.

 As specialists in domestic violence law, our solicitors can offer guidance and assistance on the legal options available to allow you to gain protection from your abuser.
-In domestic violence law one of the legal options open to you is to apply to a court for an injunction.
+One of the legal options open to you, if you are a victim of domestic violence, is to apply to a court for an injunction.
 There are two types of injunction available under the Family Law Act 1996 to help to protect you from domestic violence.
 These are Non-Molestation Orders and Occupation Orders.
 If necessary your domestic violence law solicitor can represent you in an application for one of these orders.

 A Non-Molestation Order is an injunction that prevents someone you have had a relationship with, or who you have lived with, from using violence or threats of violence against you or your children.
 This covers a wide variety of behaviours including intimidation, harassment and pestering that, whilst they might not be physically harmful, can also play a part in domestic abuse.
 Following recent changes to domestic violence law, if a Non-Molestation Order is made, then breach of that Order is itself a criminal offence, even if no other crime is committed at the time the Order is breached.
 This means any breach needs to be reported to the police.
 Criminal Courts have the power to sentence someone who breaks an order to a maximum term of 5 years imprisonment.